jpvanoosten/Audio/README.md

 To use the Audio library in your own projects, copy the `lib` and `inc` folders to a folder in your own project.
 For example, suppose you keep your 3rd party files in a folder called `extern` or `3rdParty`.

 Create a subfolder called `Audio` and copy the contents of the `lib` and `inc` folders to the `Audio` subfolder.
-You should have a folder struture that is sisimilar to what is shown in the screenshot below:
+You should have a folder structure that is similar to what is shown in the screenshot below:

 ![Folder Structure](docs/images/Folder%20Structure.png)